 If you have tried the software with any of these please contact me to let me know the result.

 1) The parallel protocol is only supported by STG.EXE running on MS-DOS or WIN95/98 in MS-DOS mode.
 This is because of the critical timing required which can only be met if the program has exclusive access to the PC hardware.
 The rate of transfer in parallel mode is roughly twice the rate when in serial mode at 38400 baud.
-The parallel port on the PC should be set to 'Standard', 'Normal' or 'SPP' mode which duplicates the type of port found on the original IBM PC.
+If there is a parallel port on the PC motherboard it should be configured in the BIOS to 'Standard', 'Normal' or 'SPP' mode which duplicates the type of port found on the original IBM PC.
 If it does not work then try 'Bi-directional' or 'PS2' then 'ECP' or 'ECP+EPP'.
 For more information on which parallel ports are compatible with StagView and StagCom1 see this page Serial/Parallel port compatibility.
 The parallel port PCI cards commonly available can be used with MS-DOS and the PrtAdd program, see below for more information.

 (Almost all PCs have serial interfaces with 16C550 UARTs and they have no problem receiving data at high baud rates for file output.
 For file input the small buffer size in the programmer means that when the handshaking signal, hardware or XON/XOFF, is sent to the PC it must immediately stop sending data otherwise the programmer buffer will overflow and data will be lost.
 When the handshaking signal is received the 16C550 will empty the contents of the transmit FIFO before transmission is stopped.
 Adding delays to the data stream allows the transmit FIFO to empty and then the programmer can process the data and empty its buffer)